The Challenge

 Nature Change was developed by the Conservation Resource Alliance (CRA) with the support of five other regional nonprofit organizations, including LIAA.
 In October 2016, LIAA and Traverse Area Community Media took over the management and operation of Nature Change with the continuing support of CRA and the other participants.

-The list of nonprofit organizations currently sponsoring in the Nature Change are:
+The nonprofit organizations that sponsored Nature Change are: